- Our Services

 Being Matched with a Child

-Being matched with a child is the fifth step and where the needs of a child or sibling group are matched with your family.
+During this step in the process, the needs of a child or sibling group are matched with your family.

 Receiving an Adoptive Placement

-Receiving and preparing for an adoptive placement is the sixth step and happens after a potential adoptive match is indentified and agreed upon by you, your caseworker, and a child’s caseworker.
+Receiving and preparing for an adoptive placement happens after a potential adoptive match is indentified and agreed upon by you, your caseworker, and a child’s caseworker.

 Legalizing an Adoption

-Legalizing an adoption is the seventh and final step that is a judicial proceeding usually about six months to a year after a child is placed with you.
+Legalizing an adoption is the final step that is a judicial proceeding usually about six months to a year after a child is placed with you.